lbryio/lbry.com/content/faq/how-to-publish.md

 ### How and where can I share my content?

-LBRY URLs can be shared with anyone, but they will require the LBRY app in order to view the content.
-If the content is free and public, it can be retrieved through [spee.ch](https://www.spee.ch) by going to https://spee.ch/<claimname> or https://spee.ch/<@channelname>.
+LBRY URLs can be shared with anyone - users can view it in their Desktop app or on [beta.lbry.tv](https://beta.lbry.tv) (see Share button in app).
+If the content is free and public, it can also be retrieved through [spee.ch](https://www.spee.ch) by going to https://spee.ch/<claimname> or https://spee.ch/<@channelname>.
 You can also share the content on our `#publishers` channel on [Discord](https://chat.lbry.com) where we have a vibrant community with thousands of users.

 ### I'm an advanced user, is there more I can poke around with?